Let’s talk about cloud computing and genealogy today.

 Cloud computing should be part of this mix.
 For our purposes, cloud computing is best defined as using virtual servers owned and managed in another location to back up your data.

 This is in addition to Time Machine, which I’ve used on my Macs for years and love it with much love.
-It creates an automatic backup of your entire system every hour the computer’s active and keeps weekly and monthly data sets as your backup life progresses.
+It creates an automatic incremental backup of your entire system every hour the computer’s active.
+And it keeps weekly and monthly data sets as your backup life progresses.
 I back up to a 2 TB external drive that I’ve been very happy with.
 It has over a year of backups at this point.
 It’s incredibly easy to retrieve files when you need them.
 So that covers a local backup I can use easily when needed.

 It may take some research to find a vendor that’s right for you.
 Don’t lock yourself into a long-term plan until you’re sure you like the service.
 And even then, competition will probably continue to drive costs down.